jlab-nlp/Future-Language-Modeling/README.md

 3. The $contextual$ model, model_type:gpt2-vocab-repr-rnn-window-weight
 4. The $contextual^2$ model, model_type: gpt2-vocab-repr-rnn-window-sigmoid-attention.

-We actually tried other ablations models, but did not included into the paper, you can refer to future_language_model_trainer.py to see corresponding models.
+We actually tried other ablations models, but did not include into the paper, you can refer to future_language_model_trainer.py to see corresponding models.

 ## Generation